 Red Russian type with broader leaves, lighter red coloring and more jagged leaf edge.
 Very hardy and extremely rare.
-The most vigorous of 6 napus kales we grew in 2010.
-Looked very healthy all winter.
-As the name suggests, bolting in the spring is many weeks later than other kales filling the hunger gap of May with excellent kale raab.
-This kale is praised by Carol Deppe in her book, The Resilient Gardener.
-We found this variety tucked away in the seed vault at the Heritage Seed Library in England.
-They generously shared a little seed with us— Thanks HSL!
+Possibly the most vigorous napus kale, it looks very healthy all winter.
+As the name suggests, bolting in the spring is weeks later than other kales, filling the hunger gap of May with excellent kale raab.
+Praised by Carol Deppe in her book, The Resilient Gardener, we found this variety tucked away in the seed vault at the Heritage Seed Library in England.
+They generously shared a little seed with us—Thanks HSL!

 As required by the Oregon Department of Agriculture and the Washington Crucifer Quarantine, all Brassica family seed lots have been tested and found negative for blackleg (Phoma lingam) by an approved, certified lab.

 Sow indoors with good potting soil February through September.
 Transplant about 3-4 weeks after sprouting.
 In our region, kale can grow through the winter without protection, and survives best when sown in June or early July for this purpose.
 Alternatively, direct sow March through September.

 To maintain genetic diversity and prevent inbreeding, collect seeds from 10 or more plants of B. napus varieties, or 30 or more plants of B. oleracea.
 Cut seed heads when pods are dry, place on tarp, thresh by hand or by dancing.
 Winnow and screen to clean.
 Isolate from other Brassicas of the same species by ½ mile.